Our Fender Bassbreaker 15 review will help you decide whether this is the right guitar amp for you.

 Limited I/O options of this combo amp might interfere with your innovative workflow routine or unconventional creative intentions.
 Although I can certainly live without a Bluetooth connection, a simple USB interface would be appreciated.

 As you certainly know, tube amplifiers are by rule more expensive than their solid-state counterparts.
-Combine this with the Bassbreaker’s iconic brand (Fender) and what you get is a relatively expensive piece of equipment that might be out of reach especially for younger/beginner musicians.
+Combine this with the Bassbreaker’s iconic brand (Fender) and what you get is a relatively expensive piece of equipment that might be out of reach especially for younger/

 Are there any alternatives?

 If you like some of the Fender Bassbreaker’s feature but can’t relate to the product as a whole, these alternatives might suit you better: